catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

     - Some of the animals/days have 2 photometry sessions but only 1 behavior session (ex.
 Punishment Sensitive/Late RI60/Photo_139_298-190912-095034 and Photo_139_298-190912-103544) is the photometry
     for that 1 session split across the two folders?
+        - Answer: Yes, occasionally the computer freezes or something and I need to restart the TDT recording while the MED program is unaffected.
+For my analysis I basically just stitched them together.
+        - Solution: Added stitching functionality for optional second_folder_path
+    - For DPR/334.394/07/21/20, 3 right nosepokes were made BUT photometry object still doesn't have a RNPS object
+    - RR20/99.257 on 04/16/19 has a photometry session but no matching behavior session on that day -- pls provide?

 ## Optogenetics
 ### Notes